 Swedens second city is easily accessible via plane, train and bus.

-Flights from London to Gothenburg Christmas Markets start from £20, and a return shuttle bus ticket costs 198 SEK if booked online.
+Flights from London to Gothenburg Christmas Markets start from £20, and a shuttle bus ticket costs £12 if booked online.

 If you prefer to travel by train, you can reach the Scandinavian capitals.
 The journey times are just under 4 hours from Oslo, 3 hours from Stockholm and 3.5 hours from Copenhagen.

-In and around Gothenburg you can use trams or ferries, but most of the city including the Gothenburg Christmas markets can be reached on foot.
+In and around Gothenburg you can use trams or ferries, but most of the city including the Gothenburg Sweden Christmas market can be reached on foot.

 Where to stay for the Gothenburg Christmas Markets